Applications open 22 May 2026

 Detailed information about eligible activities, project costs and reporting requirements can all be found in the guidance document.

-If you need the guidance document or application form in another format or have any problems please let us know by contacting [email protected].
+If you need the guidance document or application form in another format or have any problems, please let us know by contacting [email protected].